 This is a tremendous opportunity for an innovative leader who is committed to a cross- and inter-disciplinary vision to eliminate boundaries and advocate for growth.
 This leader will find a dynamic home in this community engaged school.

-Qualified candidates must have an earned Ph.D. or other earned doctorate in a field appropriate for the School.
-Candidates must demonstrate qualifications for rank at the level of professor with tenure, and academic and administrative leadership experience in a university setting.
-These qualifications are demonstrated through: success in fostering an equitable and inclusive environment that attracts and retains diverse individuals; a record of supporting continual improvement in faculty teaching and research; a commitment to shared governance; a thorough understanding of budgets and financial management in higher education; and communication and collaboration skills that support partnerships inside and outside the university.
+Qualified candidates must have an earned Ph.D. or other earned doctorate (or foreign equivalent) in a field appropriate for the School..
+Candidates must demonstrate qualifications for rank at the level of professor with tenure, and academic and administrative leadership in a university setting.
+These qualifications may be demonstrated through indicators including, but not limited to: success in fostering an equitable and inclusive environment that attracts and retains diverse individuals; a record of supporting continual improvement in faculty teaching and research; a commitment to shared governance; a thorough understanding of budgets and financial management in higher education; and/or communication and collaboration skills that support partnerships inside and outside the university.

 Positive factors for consideration for this position include, but are not limited to: prior work experience in a multi-campus setting; administrative experience at the chair level/equivalent or above; promotion and tenure review experience; demonstrated successful experience in academic administration, including substantial administrative work in a university setting; demonstrated ability to communicate clearly and effectively with all constituencies; clear success in developing external funding and fundraising from private and public sources; and experience in personnel management, and strategic planning.